 Employment Outlook and Salary Information

 Computer programmers are responsible for designing, building, testing and fixing websites, information management systems and software programs.
 Many United States computer programming jobs have been cut back due to global outsourcing.
-However, employment of computer programmers is expected to grow 12% from 2010-2020, according to the U.S. Bureau of Labor Statistics.
-As of 2012, computer programmers made a median salary of $74,280 annually (www.bls.gov).
+However, employment of computer programmers is expected to grow 8% from 2012 to 2022, according to the U.S. Bureau of Labor Statistics.
+As of 2014, computer programmers made a median salary of $77,550 annually (http://www.bls.gov).

 Continuing Education Information